dmikusa/access_log_parser/README.md

 # Access Log Parser

 This is a pure Rust library for parsing access log entries.
-It currently support common, combined and Gorouter log formats.
+It currently support common, combined, Cloud Controller Nginx and Gorouter log formats.

 ## Usage